Skip to content

 Another gorgeous set of falls with one specific unique feature – you can actually scramble in behind the waterfall (as long as you don’t mind getting a bit wet).
 The Moul Falls hike is also quite pretty and relatively easy (5.5 km / 2 hrs / 200m).
 If you have time, you can continue on a bit farther to McDiarmid Falls.

-Clearwater Trout Hatchery
+3. Visit Clearwater Trout Hatchery

 This impressive hatchery serves as the stocking source for over 300 lakes around British Columbia.
 While it was originally built in 1985 to raise salmon, it now produces over 3 million trout and kokanee every year.
 Visitors can take a self-guided tour of the hatchery and rearing containers, with staff available to answer questions.

-Clearwater Farmer’s Market
+4. Wander Through Clearwater Farmer’s Market

-A Clearwater rite of passage, this popular Saturday tradition offers a wide variety of vendors, stalls and activities.
+A local rite of passage, this popular Saturday tradition offers a wide variety of vendors, stalls and activities.
 From fruit and vegetables to sausage and bannock to crafts and jewelry, there is plenty to keep you occupied among the friendly collection of weekly regulars.

-Serenity Performing Arts Centre
+5. Check Out Serenity Performing Arts Centre

 This great outdoor concert venue offers a peaceful natural location with amazing views as a backdrop for a wide range of shows and entertainment.
 Obviously, the exact schedule and lineup changes all the time so be sure to check what’s on tap during your stay (250-319-5688).

-Dutch Lake
+6. Enjoy Dutch Lake

-Long dock at a beach at the Dutch Lake in Clearwater BC
+Long dock at a beach at the Dutch Lake

 Even though this pretty little lake is literally just off the highway, it is down a bit of a hill and mostly protected by forest, making it seem much more remote.
 There is a decent beach, several docks, a day-use picnic area, a boat launch, public washrooms and a highly photogenic island in the middle.
-It can be pretty busy in summer but the clean water and tremendous scenery are well worth it.
-At any time of year it is a nice place to hang out and enjoy the scenery.

-North Thompson River Provincial Park
+7. Explore North Thompson River Provincial Park

-Popular with fishermen and mountain bikers, in particular, this handy little park just south of Clearwater was created where the Clearwater River meets the North Thompson River.
+Popular with fishermen and mountain bikers, in particular, this handy little park just south of town was created where the Clearwater River meets the North Thompson River.
 It also has a good day-use area, some nice hiking trails and excellent spots for stand-up paddling.

-Emar Lakes Provincial Park
+8. Get Away from it all in Emar Lakes Provincial Park

 For something a little different, head down to nearby Emar Lakes Provincial Park to enjoy the spectacular wetlands and its series of terrific little lakes.
 People love the area for fishing, canoeing, kayaking and paddleboarding but it is also worth a visit just to enjoy the immaculate wilderness.

-Experience the Salmon Run
+9. Experience the Salmon Run

 Every year in late August and early September, you can get a good look at this amazing natural phenomenon from the Raft River viewing platform.
 There is even a handy picnic area where you can relax and enjoy the beauty of this traditional Simpcw First Nations area.
-If you enjoy fly fishing there are some good choices along the Clearwater River.
+And if you enjoy fly fishing there are some good choices along the Clearwater River.
 Or get a boat and enjoy the calm waters of Dutch Lake.

-Whitewater Rafting
+10. Try Whitewater Rafting

-Horseback Riding
+11. Go Horseback Riding

 You have a couple choices if you want to add some horseback riding to your itinerary.
-You could choose a ride that lasts a couple hours to all day with Battle Mountain or try western life out by an immersive stay at Wells Gray Guest Ranch.
+You could choose a ride that lasts a couple hours to all day with Battle Mountain Equine or try western life out by an immersive stay at Wells Gray Guest Ranch.

 How to Get to Clearwater